mabdusshakur/simp-estore-api/README.md

     -   Status Code: `200 OK`
     -   Body: Updated product object

+** You can use POST method to update product as well if you have problem with PUT method form-data request.

 #### Delete Product (Authentication Required, Admin Only)

 -   URL: `/products/{id}`